 - the legal control (checking the data processing operations are compliant with the data protection principles)

 - the risk assessment (security control and residual risks)

 Here are some links to existing EU DPIA frameworks:

 DE: Standard Data Protection Model, V.1.0 – Trial version, 2016.

 FR: Privacy Impact Assessment (PIA), Commission nationale de l’informatique et des libertés (CNIL), 2015 and a link to the DPIA software provided by the CNIL.

-Moreover, a prior consultation may be required under Member States law where the controller carried out data processing in the public interest including social protection and public health.
+Furthermore, Member States law may require a prior consultation where the controller carried out data processing in the public interest including social protection and public health.